-For an added incentive to get off the couch, read on to find out how working out in the cold can enhance your health and wellbeing, and even boost your athletic performance.
+For an added incentive to get off the couch, read on to find out how working out in the cold can enhance your health and well-being, and even boost your athletic performance.

 1. Helps Beat the Winter Blues

 The mood-enhancing benefits of exercise are well documented, and of particular benefit during the colder months with fewer daylight hours.
-A reduction in vitamin D – which we assimilate mostly through sunlight – is a main cause of the so-called ‘winter blues’.
+A reduction in vitamin D – which we assimilate mostly through sunlight – is the main cause of the so-called ‘winter blues’.

 Although heading outside to train may not feel like the most appealing thing when it’s cold outside, the endorphins released through exercise will make it well worth the effort.